alasdairrae/insets/README.md

 The idea behind this is to make maps that are easier to see and understand, but also more quickly, and from one layer.

-There are lots of possibilities, but if for example you wanted to just put Orkney and Shetland into a little inset, you could run a flter on the layer, like this one below.
+There are lots of possibilities, but if for example you wanted to just put Orkney and Shetland into a little inset, you could run a filter on the layer, like this one below.

 `"inset_area" = 'None' and NOT "lad20nm" IN ('Orkney Islands','Shetland Islands') OR "inset_area" = 'Orkney and Shetland'`